rjdellecese/gleam_decode/README.md

 %{__struct__: Elixir.User, name: "Jose Valim", age: 25}
 ```

-So let's say that you have an Elixir function that returns one of these User
+So you have an Elixir function that returns one of these User structs, that
-structs, that you'd like to use in your Gleam code.
+you'd like to use in your Gleam code.

 ```elixir
 # user.ex